-So, in above formula, angle 30 is converted into radians first and then COS.
+So, in the above formula, angle 30 is converted into radians first and then COS.

 - If the angle is given in degrees for which we have to calculate COS then firstly we have to calculate RADIANS for the same or we can multiply the angle by PI()/180.

-- COS always use the parameter as RADIANS.
+- COS always uses the parameter as RADIANS.